csmir/CSF.NET/docs/Preconditions.md

 [Command("copy")]
 [RequireOperatingSystem(PlatformID.Win32NT)]
 public void Copy([Remainder] string toCopy)
+...
 ```

 The precondition is now defined on this command, and will be called when this command is triggered.
+If the platform you run it on is indeed not Windows, it will fail.